Follow the money…

 Nicholas Kristof, the intrepid New York Times journalist and co-author of “Half the Sky“, relates a telling experience he had in Cambodia.
 Increased international condemnation had led to a government crackdown on brothels, especially those trading in children.
 One result was that bribes demanded by corrupt police grew substantially to compensate for the greater risk.
 On revisiting a brothel he had reported on, he found the proprietress had turned the venue into a grocery store!
 She could simply no longer afford the bribes.
 This illustrates that the market forces propelling this business can also be manipulated to curtail it.
 We must find ways to increase the risks being caught and charged, the penalties that attach to conviction, and the cost of doing business.
 Only by squeezing out the profit can we hope to eradicate human trafficking.

 We must demand that human trafficking task forces be established and fully funded to investigate, infiltrate, and prosecute criminal enterprises.
 Penalties should be severe and include the seizure of assets.
 Novel legal strategies such as civil litigation can and should be employed.
+The latest techniques of forensic accounting should brought to bear with a unified data base available to prosecutors.
 Patronizing prostituted women illegally should have legal consequences.
-Promoting and profiting from these enterprises should no longer be tolerated.
+Promoting and profiting from these enterprises should no longer be tolerated by primary violators or ancillary beneficiaries.
 Government should act to require that fair labor practices be an enforceable part of all trade agreements.
-Consumers must ask and be aware of where products come from and how they were produced.
+Consumers must ask and become aware of where products come from, of how and by whom they were produced.
 Social justice organizations of all stripes, child welfare, women’s rights, labor rights, immigrant rights, environmentalists, must strive to combine forces, both to raise public awareness of this issue and to help eradicate the conditions that allow it to thrive.

 People of all races, religions, and nationalities, of all political outlooks, all sexual orientations, all ages, people across every conceivable divide can agree to come together on this issue.
 Human trafficking is a crime against humanity.
 It is founded on greed and it must be tolerated no longer.
 We have to do all that we are able to squeeze the profit out of both the supply and the demand side of this equation.
 Instead let us supply hope and demand justice.